AmiraMinawi/SAUGO360/README.md

 ## How to Run
 You can run the python script parse.py in PyCharm.
-If you want to change the file, you can specify the path to your input file in the path variable in the code.
+If you want to change the input file, you can specify the path to your input file in the path variable in the code.

 ## Functions
 ### parser(path) Function